-In response to the fishing and food security challenges exacerbated by COVID-19, we are proud to launch a new program to accomplish two key goals:
+The Small Boats, Big Taste Program was launched in 2020 as a response to the fishing and food security challenges exacerbated by COVID-19, with two goals:

-• Serve the growing number of people who need a good, ready-to-serve meal by supplying regional food banks with a nutritious, delicious seafood chowder
+- Serve the growing number of people who need a good, ready-to-serve meal by supplying regional food banks with a nutritious, delicious, local seafood chowder

-We also hope to expand the program to other kinds of chowders, perhaps including quahog or oyster stew, based on the needs of local fishermen, and seasonal availability of fish and shellfish.
+We hope to expand the program to other kinds of value-added products, based on the needs of local fishermen, and seasonal availability of fish and shellfish.

 Follow #smallboatsbigtaste for the latest updates.